 That’s why we’re providing you with resources and ways to improve communication.
 The following video series will explore these challenges and other key findings from our survey, through the eyes of fellow caregivers.
 We hope you find their insights helpful.

-NAMENDA® (memantine hydrochloride) is approved for the treatment of moderate to severe Alzheimer’s disease.
-NAMENDA is available by prescription only.
+NAMENDA XR® (memantine hydrochloride) extended-release capsules are approved for the treatment of moderate to severe Alzheimer's disease.
+NAMENDA XR is available by prescription only.

-NAMENDA should not be taken by anyone who is allergic to NAMENDA or has had a bad reaction to NAMENDA or any of its components.
+NAMENDA XR should not be taken by anyone who is allergic (hypersensitive) to memantine, the active substance in NAMENDA XR, or who has had a bad reaction to NAMENDA XR or any of its ingredients.

-What should be discussed with the healthcare provider before taking NAMENDA?
+What should be discussed with the healthcare provider before taking NAMENDA XR?

-- Certain medications, changes in diet, or medical conditions may affect the amount of Namenda in the body and possibly increase side effects.
+- Certain medications, changes in diet, or medical conditions may affect the amount of NAMENDA XR in the body and possibly increase side effects.

-This content was sponsored by Forest Laboratories, makers of Namenda.Please click here to see full Prescribing Information
+This content was sponsored by Forest Laboratories, makers of Namenda XR.Please click here to see full Prescribing Information

 Learn about the signs and symptoms of Alzheimer's disease, as well as tips for coping with the diagnosis.